Floor Screed Drying Time Before Tiling? Don’t Lay Until It Is Dry.

 I’m Andy Parkin, Managing Director of the Multi-Award Winning Speed Screed.
 I’m here to talk about “floor screed drying time before tiling”.

-We know just how hard it is to wait for the screed to dry so that you can lay you floor tiles.
-With today’s technology you don’t have to wait, drying time can be controlled to suit your program.
+We know just how hard it is to wait for the screed to dry so that you can lay your floor tiles.
+With today’s technology, you don’t have to wait, drying time can be controlled to suit your program.

 Typical Floor Screed Drying Time

 The range of floor screed drying times before tiling is quite wide, and here are examples based on 75mm think application.

 The method for moisture test will depend on the screed type, however, the used methods are: